 I never where gloves in the kitchen when I am making hot sauce.
-Not wearing gloves while making hot sauce is a very dumb thing to do.
-However, I seldomly use anything hotter than a jalapeno or serrano as these two peppers are my favorites.
+Not wearing gloves while making hot sauce is a very irresponsible thing to do.
+However, I seldomly use any peppers hotter than a jalapeno or serrano as these two peppers are my favorites.
 Shame on me for not wearing gloves because even peppers as mild as these always seem to irritate my skin.

 What should I do if hot sauce is burning my skin?

 When the word “burn” is associated with hot sauce it is not referring to the burn from a flame or fire and there isn’t any permanent damage.
 The oils in the capsaicin only stimulate the nerve cells in your hands or other sensitive areas of the body by creating that “burning” sensation.
 It eventually goes away but can be very irritating and even slightly painful the hotter the peppers that you may be using.

 According the newscientist.com our hands and fingertips are one of the most sensitive areas of our bodies.
-Therefore, we will feel the burn from hot sauce in an increased manner more than other parts of the body and obviously because this is the main point of contact with the hot pepper when making a homemade hot sauce.
+Therefore, we will feel the burn from hot sauce in an increased manner more than other parts of the body and because this can be the main point of contact with the hot pepper when making a homemade hot sauce.

-I have worked with my hand a lot in and out of the kitchen and I just don’t like wearing gloves.
+I have worked with my hands a lot in and out of the kitchen and I just don’t like wearing gloves.
 I like the sense of touch with whatever I am working with.
 I worked as a painter for years and used many different chemicals without wearing gloves.
 Some chemicals irritated my hands, and some did not.
 I was really surprised at how irritating the burn of a jalapeno and serrano pepper were on my skin because each of these peppers have a low concentration of capsaicin, the component responsible for the heat in a hot pepper.